reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 The widget has a table view with the following data displayed:

-- Test Item name
-- Find in last launch - links to the Step level of the last launch
+- Test Item name - link to the Step level of the last launch
 - Failed - count of found failed results
 - Last failure - date and time of last run, when the test item was failed, displayed in 'time ago' format (i.e. "10 minutes ago").
 On mouse hover the system will display accurate start times.